openhab/openhab-js/CONTRIBUTING.md

 ```

 using your real name (sorry, no pseudonyms or anonymous contributions.) and an
-e-mail address under which you can be reached (sorry, no github noreply e-mail
+e-mail address under which you can be reached (sorry, no GitHub no-reply e-mail
 addresses (such as username@users.noreply.github.com) or other non-reachable
 addresses are allowed).